 For those who’ve never used Airbnb, a Superhost is a host who typically goes above and beyond for their guests.
 They’re excellent at communicating, their rentals are usually spotless, and they think of all the details.
 We always have great experiences when choosing Superhosts.

-AIRBNB– Located in Fussen’s old town.
-The stay is only $69+ per night.
+AIRBNB- Located in Fussen’s old town.
 Great space and an even better view!
 Click here to book this apartment.

 And this is the view from the apartment:

-AIRBNB– Another relaxing view and adorable apartment.
-Conveniently located in Schwangau (which is the town the castle is in). $78+ per night.
+AIRBNB- Another relaxing view and adorable apartment.
+Conveniently located in Schwangau (which is the town the castle is in).
 The host is a Superhost.
-Click here to book.
+Click here for the latest prices.

 photo source: airbnb.com

-HOTEL– Hotel Hirsch is located near Fussen’s old town.
-I love the idea of the themed rooms and that they have a terrace! $132 per night.
-But you can find the best prices here.
+HOTEL- Hotel Hirsch is located near Fussen’s old town.
+I love the idea of the themed rooms and that they have a terrace!
+You can find the latest prices here.

 View from the terrace: